dnlzrgz/memotica/README.md

 - **Add a new deck** by pressing `ctrl+n`.
 - **Add flashcards** with `ctrl+a`.

-After you've added flashcards, select a deck in the deck tree and press `ctrl+s` to begin the review process.
+After you've added some flashcards, select a deck in the deck tree and press `ctrl+s` to begin the review process.

 ## Help is Welcome